-These tasks are also available as tools in the ArcGIS.com map viewer.
+These tasks are also available as tools in the ArcGIS Online Map Viewer.
 These tools allow end-users to easily perform analysis against layers hosted in Online as well as other layers they have access to.
-To learn more about accessing these tasks using the ArcGIS.com map viewer, see the ArcGIS.com help topic Perform analysis.
-Note that in some cases, the Spatial Analysis REST API has more functionality that is not exposed in the ArcGIS.com map viewer.
+To learn more about accessing these tasks using the ArcGIS Online Map Viewer, see the ArcGIS Online help topic Perform analysis.
+Note that in some cases, the Spatial Analysis REST API has more functionality that is not exposed in the ArcGIS Online Map Viewer.

 Using these tasks consumes credits.
 For more information on credits, see Service credits overview.

 You may want to visit the Analysis page on the ArcGIS Professional website.
 The Analysis page contains case studies that provide examples showing how analysis can be carried out using ArcGIS Online and ArcGIS Desktop.

 In order to use the analysis tasks, the administrator of your organization needs to grant you certain privileges.
 To use any of the analysis tools, you will need the Spatial Analysis privilege.
 If the output of your task is a hosted feature service, as opposed to a feature collection, you also need the two following privileges: